atanas-zlatev-98/my-milestones/README.md

 **How does the user create new data?:**

-- Users create new data through the CreateProject screen.
+- Users create new data through the Create Project screen.
 User fills in project information (title, tasks, etc.) -> On submit the create project function is called -> A new document is added to the projects collection and the project id is added to the users projects array.
 The same logic if for the Register screen only the collection and data is different.

 **Update / Delete (Mutation):**